Germany at a Glance

 The German school system is free of charge, and it is mandatory up to the age of 14 or 16, depending on the federal state where you live.
 Kindergarten and pre-school are available, although vacant places are difficult to come by and should be signed up for well in advance.
 Moreover, unlike compulsory schooling, kindergarten is not for free.

 Children will attend the Grundschule (primary school) from age six to ten (or twelve, depending on the state) when they will be tested for secondary school.
 There are three types of secondary schools in most German states: Gymnasium, Realschule, and the Hauptschule.
 These are in order from highest academic reputation to lowest achievement group.
+There is also the Gesamtschule, a type of school which combines different aspects of the three aforementioned schools and usually takes 6 years to complete.

 The Hauptschule offers vocational education only.
 After grade nine or ten students may continue on to Realschule, although most stop and begin working.
 Only those students who completed the Gymnasium may attend university.